melissadale/ScoreFusionApp/README.md

 More detailed installation directions can be read [here](https://github.com/melissadale/ScoreFusionApp/wiki/Installing-via-Code)

 **Assumptions**:
-- all scores are in one directly (no sub directories)
+- all score files are in one directory (no sub directories)

 # DOCUMENTATION #